Planners break ground for new Gulf War memorial in DC

-WASHINGTON (AP) — More than 30 years after a U.S.-led international military coalition expelled occupying Iraqi troops from Kuwait, planners have broken ground on the long-simmering plans for a Gulf War memorial.
+WASHINGTON (AP) — Over 30 years after a U.S.-led international military coalition expelled occupying Iraqi troops from Kuwait, planners have broken ground on the long-simmering plans for a Gulf War memorial.

-Hundreds gathered Thursday morning for a grounbreaking ceremony at the corner of Constitution and 23rd streets, where the memorial will be located.
-Organizers have pushed to create the memorial for years, after the concept was approved by Congress in 2014.
+Hundreds gathered Thursday morning for a ground-breaking ceremony at the corner of Constitution and 23rd streets, where the memorial will be located.
+Organizers have pushed to create the memorial for years after the concept was approved by Congress in 2014.

 “We’re here because we all agree that honoring these American warriors is a worthy cause,” said Sen. John Boozman, R-Ark., who co-authored the legislation authorizing the memorial’s construction.
 He called the conflict “an important moment in our nation’s tradition of fighting tyranny.”